mayowa-kalejaiye/mayowa-kalejaiye/README.md

 ## 🚀 Who Am I?

 Alright, let’s keep it real.
 I’m Mayowa — a backend-focused full-stack developer who enjoys making things work behind the scenes.
 APIs?
 I build them.
 Databases?
 I optimize them.
 Strange bugs at 2 AM?
 I debug them (not proud, but it works).

-My stack?
-Python, Django, PostgreSQL on the backend.
-React on the frontend.
+My stack? *Python*, *Django*, *PostgreSQL* on the backend. *React* on the frontend.
 I care about clean code, readable systems, and building things that last.

-Recently, I’ve been exploring how AI (LLMs, prompt engineering) fits into backend systems — from reflection engines to content personalization.
+Recently, I’ve been *exploring how AI* (LLMs, prompt engineering) fits into backend systems — from reflection engines to content personalization.
 It’s not just about writing code.
 It’s about thinking in systems, collaborating with people, and shipping solutions that make sense.

 Let’s build something thoughtful.